Baikal Airlines Flight 130: Before take-off

-Flight 130 was scheduled to take off at around 12:00 p.m., heading to the Russian capital of Moscow with 115 passengers and 9 crew members.
-Most of the passengers were tourists who were heading home after their holiday in Lake Baikal.
-The flight would be commanded by Captain Gennady Padukov, and his co-pilot would be First Officer A. Zhavoronkov.
+Flight 130 was scheduled to take off at around 12:00 p.m., heading to Moscow with 115 passengers and 9 crew members.
+Most of the passengers were tourists who were heading home from holidaying at Lake Baikal.
+The flight was commanded by Captain Gennady Padukov, and his co-pilot was First Officer A. Zhavoronkov.
 The flight would normally take around five hours.

 Following the aircraft's fuelling, the flight crew requested clearance and started the engines.
-Engines one and three started normally, but engine two failed to start.
-They tried restarting the engine but failed again.
+Engines one and three started normally, but engine two failed to start and did not respond to a restart attempt.
 Nearly 17 minutes later, they finally managed to light the final engine.
-Frustrated, Captain Gennady could be audibly heard telling his co-workers "to tell the engineers that had prepared the engines prior to the flight that they had done their job poorly.".
+Frustrated, Captain Gennady could be heard telling his co-workers "to tell the engineers that had prepared the engines prior to the flight that they had done their job poorly.".

 A red light warning suddenly turned on.
 The light warned the crew about the dangerous speed of the air start unit on engine two.
 Flight engineer Karpov, who was initially perplexed, tried to turn off the light, but failed.
-He informed the issue to the pilots, and they discussed about the problem.
+He informed the issue to the pilots, who discussed the problem.